livechat/design-system/packages/design-system/src/components/TooltipNew/PopperTooltip.md

             triggerActionType={this.state.action}
             trigger={this.renderTrigger()}
             closeOnOutsideClick
+            closeWithX
+            closeWithEsc
             zIndex={2}
           >
             <div>
               You can decide which columns should appear on the customer’s list.
-              This setup will be visible only to you.{" "}
+              This setup will be visible only to you.
             </div>
           </PopperTooltip>
         </div>